chemacabeza/my-github-projects/ABOUT-ME.md

 ## 🚀 Engineering Leader & Architect of Scale

-I am a **Software Engineer** and **Engineering Manager** obsessed with building high-performance, scalable systems.
+My name is **José María Cabeza Rodríguez**, and I am a **Software Engineer** and **Engineering Manager** obsessed with building high-performance, scalable systems.
 Originally from **Seville, Spain**, my journey has taken me across Europe—from the research labs of Madrid to the tech hubs of France, Scotland, and Berlin.

 I don't just write code; I build engines that power businesses.
 Whether it's crafting algorithms for airlines, architecting data platforms, or leading teams at fintech giants like Klarna, my goal remains the same: **Deliver excellence, ensuring scalability and robust performance.**